lwdStudio/lwdSite3/api/README.md

 Follow the promt on your terminal if anything happen.
 The link to your admin panel should promt if the server is successfully started.

-\* Strapi use port 1337 as default port.
-I use WSL as my development environment.
+\* Strapi use port 1337 as default.
+But it conflict with WSL environment which I use as my development environment.
 To resolve conflict, I have change the default port to 3000.
 You can edit  ```config/server.js``` or create a ```.env``` file to override it.

 ## Production
-Strapi has provided this [deployment guide](https://strapi.io/documentation/developer-docs/latest/setup-deployment-guides/deployment.html) which are really helpful for you to understand how to configure ```config/server.js``` and ```.env``` file for production use.
-I highly suggest check it out before you start.
+Strapi has provided this [deployment guide](https://strapi.io/documentation/developer-docs/latest/setup-deployment-guides/deployment.html) which is really helpful to learn how to configure ```config/server.js``` and ```.env``` file for production use.
+I highly suggest you to check it out before you start.

 After you have configure your port, url variable, you want to build your admin UI: